-BADM 485 Co-op Work Experience 1(0,1) The Co-op work experience is designed to provide students with full-time work term in business, industry, or government.
+BADM 485 Co-op Work Experience 1(0,1) The Co-op w ork experience is designed to provide students with fu Ill-time work term in business, i ndustry, or government.
 The main thrust of this course is the opportunity to put into practice the major aspects of the student's business education.
-Special emphasis will be placed on assessing the attitude and work ethic s of the student.

-Students will be encouraged to network in the industry and to participate in professional organizations.
-Prerequisite: ENGL 217 ; Senior Standing.
+Special emphasis will be placed on assessing the attitude and work ethics of the student. be encouraged to network in the industry and organizations.
+Prereguisite: ENGL 217; Senior Standi